-Color Network is conceived as a tribute to one of the leading characters in the international music scene: Ornette Coleman.
-What sets Col-(or Net)-work apart from most of the other musical projects that share the same intention is the choice to focus exclusively on one album, 1957’s “The Shape of Jazz to Come”, which is regarded as one of the texan saxophonist’s seminal works.
+Color Network is conceived as a tribute to one of the most important characters in the international music scene: the late lamented Ornette Coleman (1930-2015).
+What is particular in Col-(or Net)-work is the choice to focus exclusively on one album, 1957’s “The Shape of Jazz to Come”, which is regarded as one of the texan saxophonist’s seminal works.

 Coleman’s compositions frame a musical environment that serves sometimes as point of departure and sometimes as landing place for reckless improvisations which explore unfamiliar acoustic regions.
 The sound resulting in the unusual combination of two baritone saxophones and electronics turns out to be surprisingly effective and constitutes the distintive feature of the music.
 The band takes risks and assumes the task of merging some of the forms of free jazz and the search for atypical, contemporary sonorities into a fresh, colourful and autonomous musical statement.